xndien2004/ViDrill/README.md

 🇻🇳 **Vietnamese Document Retrieval System for VLSP 2025**

+👉 If you find this project interesting and useful, please give it a **star ⭐** to support us!

 ## 📍 Overview

 **ViDRILL** is an advanced Vietnamese document retrieval system developed for the VLSP 2025 competition.
 It combines traditional retrieval methods, including embedding-based models and BM25, to achieve high performance in information retrieval from Vietnamese corpora.